 Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 FeeX is an SEC-registered investment advisor that analyzes investment fees for investors.
 Its purpose is to bring transparency to fees and help investors save on investment costs associated with brokerage accounts, advisor-managed accounts, self-directed IRAs, and 401(k) accounts.

 After evaluating fees associated with investments, accounts, and advisory relationships, FeeX suggests low-fee alternatives in sync with an investor’s current strategy.
 The firm projects potential cost savings associated with lower fees and urges the investor to take action.

 A few robo-type advisory firms offer similar services.
 What makes FeeX different is its focus on fees.
-Other advisors may offer recommendations that mix investment guidance and fee evaluation; for example, I've received advice to sell stocks and buy mutual funds, which would raise my fees.
+Other advisors may offer recommendations that mix investment guidance and fee evaluation; for example, robo advisory firms have advised me to sell stocks and buy mutual funds, which could improve diversification but would increase fees.

 FeeX does provide a list of lower-fee investments similar to existing holdings if available.
 The firm identifies similar investments based on characteristics such as investment category, allocation, and strategy.
 These comparisons are among mutual funds and ETFs, not individual stocks.